gabrieljoelc/Dapp/readme.md

-## Ensure you have Node.js installed on your machine if not download
+## Ensure you have Node.js and Docker installed on your machine if not download

 ## To get started
 * Install  Ganache globally